SE-UP/RSE-UP/_sources/chapters/working_in_teams.md

 Beyond that, groups need to spell out who has the authority to make which decisions and how to achieve consensus.
 In short, they need explicit **governance**. **Martha's Rules** are a practical way to do this in groups of up to a few dozen members {cite:p}`Mina1986`:

 1. Before each meeting, anyone who wishes may sponsor a proposal.
-    Proposals must be filed at least 24 hours before a meeting in order to be considered at that meeting, and must include:
+    Proposals must be filed at least 24 hours before a meeting in order to be considered at that meeting and must include:
     -   a one-line summary
     -   the full text of the proposal
     -   any required background information